JacobLinCool/written-exam-grader/README.md

    GEMINI_API_KEY=your_api_key_here
    ```

-   **Note:** This is only required for server mode.
+   **Note:** This is only required for managed mode.
 If you plan to use BYOK mode exclusively, you can skip this step.

 ### Development